-We seek a state of successful functioning for all people, with productive activities, fulfilling relationships with others, the ability to adapt to change, the resiliency to cope with challenges, and freedom from all illegal substances and their effects.
+Behavioral health is a state of successful functioning for all people, with productive activities, fulfilling relationships with others, the ability to adapt to change, the resiliency to cope with challenges, and freedom from illegal substances and their effects.

 Partnership Staff Contact:

 In 2003 The Partnership produced the first Substance Abuse Resource Directory.
 The committee that maintains this Directory is formed of expert professionals and representatives from area agencies that specialize in behavioral health.
 The Directory is now in its fifth edition, and the resource’s scope and format have evolved.
 It has been expanded to include local resources and services for both substance abuse and mental health.
 The Directory is available both electronically, and as a printed booklet.

 The Behavioral Health Resources and Services Directory 2017-2018 can be viewed, downloaded or printed HERE.
 To request printed copies, call 410-871-7645 or email ThePartnership@HealthyCarroll.org.

 |OTHER LOCAL BEHAVIORAL HEALTH INITIATIVES

 The initiatives below are examples of programs in our community that provide improved behavioral health services and/or resources for awareness and education.